Hi, checking in…

 So, I hated my first dress ‘design’, can I call it a design?
 It now sits buried in the bottom of my stash cupboard.
 I might show you all when I get time to do some photos.

-In other news, My health has improved slowly for which I am very happy and thankful.
-I bought a Circulation Booster and it has helped a great deal along with the other pain management strategies I have built into my life.
+In other news I bought a Circulation Booster and it has fixed the foot pain.
+I can now do everything I want with no pain and no more health probs.
+I’m thankful my feet pain was so easily fixed.
 This means I’ve done more housework and less sewing!
 I’m off now to do some ironing and then hopefully start sewing the dress I have cut out almost 2 weeks ago.

 Hope you all having a fun weekend,